 WP Engine creates daily backups.
 Currently there is no provision to select the time or frequency of the backups created by WP Engine.
 However, on-demand backups can be created anytime you want.
 WP Engine also creates a backup automatically when you choose to restore the site.
 In this case, it creates a pre-restoration checkpoint so that you can easily rollback to the current version.

 What does WP Engine back up?

-Every WPEngine backup includes the WordPress core files, database, themes, and plugins.
+Every WPEngine backup includes the WP core files, database, themes, and plugins.
 WPEngine excludes temporary files.